Antetokounmpo argues with arena worker, flings away ladder

 One of the workers set up a 12-foot ladder next to the basket where Antetokounmpo was shooting.
 Antetokounmpo walked up to the ladder and moved it out of the way.

-The employee moved it back in place, much to the ire of Antetokounmpo.
-He approached the staffer, had a quick, heated verbal exchange, then moved the ladder away again, sending it crashing to the floor.
+The employee moved it back in place.
+Antetokounmpo then approached the staffer, had a quick, exchange, and then shoved the ladder away, sending it crashing to the floor.

 “I never try to disrespect anyone, in any way shape or form,” Antetokounmpo told reporters afterward.
 “I feel like today was just unfortunate event that took place.”